Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [Kuku's Treasures (5)](https://retroachievements.org/achievement/5818)**
 _Find Kuku's Charm and Ribbon she left behind for Mog_

 After recruiting Mog, interact with the wall behind him to obtain the Moogle Charm (Molulu's Charm).
 In the same room, check the western passage to find a treasure chest.
 If it was not opened in the WoB, it will contain a Ribbon.
 Once both items are acquired, this achievement will unlock.
+Note: The Moogle Charm can only be equipped my Mog, but it prevents all enemy encounters while active.
+This is great for LLG runs and the main reason we detoured to Narshe.

 ✅**Mog Dances 8 out of 8**
 |![image](https://user-images.githubusercontent.com/120497130/224417209-7eb3ce46-4907-4632-bef5-9452a96a4e94.png) Dance|Alt Name|Battlefield Type|